ShivaniB-TU/tech-resume/README.md

 <h2> Welcome to my technical resume on GitHub.
 This repository displays the technical skills I have acquired. </h2>

-The following are the skills that I have acquired throughout the semester:
+The following are the skills that I have learned throughout the semester:

 <details><summary> Github</summary>
      <ul>